 Do not miss your chance to be part of the 2020 Summit by registering your interest to be the first to submit your work, whether that is an interesting project to present, findings to share or a demonstration to deliver.

 Register your interest for the Arm Research Summit 2020

 The Arm Research Summit has transformed into a truly unique event, offering delegates valuable opportunities to present their work, speak about new developments and collaborate on projects to carve the road ahead.
 The broad scope of research that is presented at various stages of development helps delegates evaluate a wide range of challenges and encourages collaborative solutions which have the potential to influence the entire industry.
-We hope you will choose to submit your work and look forward to seeing you at the Arm Research Summit in 2020!
+We hope you will choose to submit your work and look forward to seeing you at the virtual Arm Research Summit in 2020!

 Find out more

 1 MIT Technology: 10 Breakthrough Technologies, 2017 https://www.technologyreview.com/lists/technologies/2017/